-In 2017, consistent with past practice with the exception of 2012, the Board of Directors agreed to carry out a self-assessment process concerning the size, composition and activities of the Board and its Committees.
+In 2018, consistent with past practice with the exception of 2012, the Board of Directors agreed to carry out a self-assessment process concerning the size, composition and activities of the Board and its committees.

-As was done for previous self-assessments, the independent Directors were tasked with handling this process with the support of the Secretary to the Board of Directors and her staff.
+As was done for previous self-assessments, the independent Directors were tasked with handling this process with the support of the Secretary to the Board of Directors and his/her staff.

-In this case as well, a questionnaire was prepared, in line with the one used the previous year.
-The questionnaire, which was distributed to all Directors, addressed the following issues: size, composition and competencies of the Board of Directors; handling of meetings; activities and efficiency of the Board and its Committees, corporate organization, procedures and governance.
+In this case as well, a questionnaire was prepared, in line with the one used the previous year, and for directors who so requested individual meetings could also be held.
+The questionnaire, which was distributed to all Directors, addressed the following issues: size, composition and competencies of the Board of Directors; handling of meetings, activities and efficiency of the Board and its committees, corporate organization, procedures and governance.

-The results were presented to the Board of Directors at a meeting held on February 14, 2018.
+The results were presented to the Board of Directors at a meeting held on February 14, 2019.

-As in the past, the results of the questionnaire show a positive overall assessment of the activities carried out by the Board of Directors and its Committees and of the Company's governance, as outlined below.
+As in the past, the results of the questionnaire show a positive overall assessment of the activities carried out by the Board of Directors and its committees and of the Company's governance, as outlined below.

 The composition of the Board of Directors was found to be adequate in terms of the total number of Directors and with regard to gender parity and the weight of independent Directors.
-Both the mix of competencies, also at the management level, and the level of knowledge of the Directors were found to be adequate for a sound management of the Company and the high level of their professionalism was confirmed.
+Both the mix of competencies, also at the management level, and the level of knowledge of the Directors were found to be adequate for a sound management of the Company and the high level of their professionalism was confirmed, as well as the representation on the board of directors with international experience.

-The programs to provide more in-depth information about specific issues related to the Group's activities and its reference economic framework carried out during the year were greatly appreciated and a recommendation was made that they be continued, with a few specifications.
-With regard to the Board's activities, the issues reserved for its jurisdiction were found to be exhaustive and the assessment of its operating modalities and how time was allocated to the different issues discussed at the meeting was positive.
+The programs to provide more in-depth information about specific issues related to the Group's activities and its reference economic and legislative framework carried out during the year were greatly appreciated and a recommendation was made that they be continued, with a few specifications, also with regard to the matters dealt with in the NFS.
+In relation to the Board's activities, the issues reserved for its jurisdiction were found to be exhaustive and the assessment of its operating modalities and how time was allocated to the different issues discussed at the meeting was positive.

 In the area of documents and information flows, the assessment confirmed that the documents submitted to the Board of Directors were accurate, noting that the advanced-delivery timing of five days for the documents was adequate.
-It also confirmed the expression of appreciation for the support provided by the online Portal, and rated as positive the level of analytical details provided in the information flows between the Chief Executive Officer and the Board of Directors And rated favourably the presentations provided at Board meeting by Company managers.
+It also confirmed the expression of appreciation for the support provided by the online portal, and rated as positive the level of analytical details provided in the information flows between the Chief Executive Officer and the Board of Directors.
+Also, it rated favourably the presentations provided at Board meeting by Company managers.
 Lastly, the accuracy of the minutes of Board meetings and the adequacy of the rationale provided for the resolutions were also confirmed.